ly129/midn_gui/Midn_Central_Site_Configuration_Guide.md.md

       </picture>

        **For Central site Machine:**

       Local IP address: 192.168.0.23

-      Port listening for web application: 5443 (open to public)

       Port listening for MIDN Central Controller: 5080 (open to local only)

       Port listening for MIDN Computing: 6600 - 6700

       Public IP: 129.103.12.18

-      Port listening for web application: 5443 (firewall / router will forward 5443 to port 5443 of 192.168.0.23)
+      Port listening for API: 5443 (firewall / router will forward 5443 to port 5443 of 192.168.0.23)

+      Central site API URL: https://129.103.12.18:5443   (the remote site(s) requires this URL to acknowledge a task)

-      Port listening for MIDN Computing: 6600 - 6700   ( depends on how many remote sites participated.
+      Port listening for MIDN Computing: 6600 - 6700   (depends on how many remote sites participated.
 In this sample, we open 6600 only as there is only one remote site)

 3. Pull the latest docker images: